Sidra-Aslam/Registry-server-code-decentralized/README.md

     PEER1: python main.py --port 8060 --client wood_cutter --role owner
     PEER2: python main.py --port 8062 --client transporter --role business_partner
     ```
+## Prototype introduction
+when any actor will be connected to the registry server then he will try to connect to any other available peer to copy blockchain.
+Data create: To create/store the data on DHT, the current login actor (data owner) has 2 options to encrypt data (symmetric/asymmetric).
+if owner chooses the asymmetric option then data will be encrypted with the owner's public key and stored on DHT.
+if owner chooses the symmetric option then data will be encrypted with a symmetric key and the symmetric key again will be encrypted with the owner's public key, and then both (encrypted symmetric key + encrypted data) will be stored on DHT.
+Pointer + metatada and actor's name(data owner) will be stored on Blockchain.

+Data read: when any other actor reads data, then our prototype will read block from his local blockchain copy and check for the data owner from metadata.
+Then, a request is sent to the data owner through '/chain/xyz' --> block no endpoint.
+Owner will read the data from DHT, decrypt it and sign it by using ring signature and return it to the requester.
+The owner will check the requester's role and then returns data based on the requester's role.

+The authorized requester can read data and verify the ring signature
 ## Menu options

 1. Create data